-The Company has employment and management agreements with its chief executive officer and chief financial officer for aggregate compensation totalling \$31,250 per month, which also provide for severance provisions should the contracts be terminated without cause or should there be a change of control of the Company.
-The Company has a lease agreement for its office premises that expires on September 30, 2018 and requires current payments of \$3,318 per month.
+The Company has an employment agreement with the chief executive officer and a management agreement with the chief financial officer for aggregate compensation totalling \$31,250 per month.
+The agreements provide for termination provisions should the contracts be terminated without cause or should there be a change of control of the Company.
+The Company has a lease agreement for its office premises that expires on September 30, 2018 and currently requires payments of \$3,318 per month.